shanjing012/tap-technical-assessment/README.md

 ### Student Encouragement Bonus

-- Returns only households with total annual income strictly less than the provided total annual income
+- Returns only households with total annual income strictly less than the provided total annual income `(150000)`
-- Returns only family members whose age is strictly less than the provided age
+- Returns only family members whose age is strictly less than the provided age `(16)`

 ### Family Togetherness Scheme

 - Returns only households and family members which fulfill the following requirements:
   - Has at least 1 married member who is married to another family member within the household
-  - Non married members age is strictly less than the provided age
+  - Has non married members, whose age is strictly less than the provided age `(18)`

 ### Elder Bonus

-- Returns only **HDB** households with family members whose age is strictly more than the provided value
+- Returns only **HDB** households with family members whose age is strictly more than the provided value `(50)`
-- Returns only family members whose age is strictly more than the provided value
+- Returns only family members whose age is strictly more than the provided value `(50)`

 ### Baby Sunshine Grant

-- Returns only households with family members whose age is strictly less than the provided value
+- Returns only households with family members whose age is strictly less than the provided value `(5)`
-- Returns only family members whose age is strictly less than the provided value
+- Returns only family members whose age is strictly less than the provided value `(5)`

 ### YOLO GST Grant

-- Returns only **HDB** households with total annual income strictly less than the provided total annual income
+- Returns only **HDB** households with total annual income strictly less than the provided total annual income `(100000)`
 - Returns all family members of the household